sitraka-/decolonial-futures/design-as-cosmological-expression.md

     <style>.cb1 header:after { content: "Chelsey Bonestell, 1949 — Concstruction of a manned space station"; }</style>
     <h1 class="NT" style="font-family:'Picnic' !important;text-transform: uppercase !important;line-height: 0.9;font-size: 8rem !important;" ><span style="font-size:8rem !important;">1.
 Design Poetics</span></h1>
     <aside class="notes">
-    - Today, I want to discuss design as the practice of transmuting ideas into tangible realities, and a method for imagining and spawning worlds—and how this could shape the ways we may think and imagine outer space. <br><br>
+    - I'll start with talking about design as the practice of transmuting ideas into tangible realities, and a method for imagining and spawning worlds <br><br>
     - As the stories we tell, the imaginaries we create, and the ideological projects we hold all seep into the objects and materials around us. <br><br>
     - And in turn, those materials shape how we see the world and imagine what’s possible, in this constant back-and-forth between ideas and things.<br><br>
     - I’ll start with examples that illustrate the key dimensions of design I am interested in, before sharing the work<br><br>